Although we started house-sitting while living abroad in the UK, we have spent over 2 years house sitting in Australia.

 Brittnay is originally from Melbourne, so between traveling stints, we have settled in Melbourne to visit family, plan our next trip, and house sit!
 In Australia we have looked after over 25 homes, so I think we know a thing or two about house sitting in Australia!

 Australia is not known as one of the most budget-friendly travel destinations.
-Airbnbs, hostels, and hotels are some of the most expensive in the world, so house sitting in Australia is one of the best ways to make your money go that little bit further.
+Airbnbs, hostels, and hotels are some of the most expensive in the world.

 By house sitting you can receive free accommodation in Australia in return for looking after someone’s home and pets.
 This is a particularly good thing if you are a solo traveler or a remote worker looking for something a little more comfortable than traditional accommodation.